NYCPlanning/data-engineering-code-interview/README.md

 Store this table in a csv under the `data` folder with a csv file name of your choice.

+*Bonus points* if you reuse your code from **Python Task 1**, and make one or more of the attributes/fields as optional an paramater.

 ### Python Task 3: Data Visualization

 Create a multi-line plot to show the total service request counts by `created_date_time` for each `complaint_type`.
 Make sure you store the image of the plot in the `data` folder as a `.png` file.

+*Bonus points* if your code is reasuable and dynamic, so that you can create and output two or more plots using the csv files you created and saved in **Python Task 1** *Bonus points* as inputs.

 ### Python Task 4: Spatial data processing